orfeio/orfeio/rsafd.md

     ```
     conda config --add channels conda-forge
     ```
-8. Create a conda environment named `Renv`.
+5. Create a conda environment named `Renv`.
     ```
     conda create -y -n Renv unzip jupyter==1.0.0 tensorflow==2.12.1 r-irkernel==1.3.2 keras==2.12.0
     ```
+   {: .warning }
+   This step requires conda to resolve a complex set of dependencies such that each requested software component can install.
+This short list should take tens of minutes, not hours.
+If you're having trouble, try the [Alternative Environment Creation Method](#alternative-environment-creation-method) and then return to complete the remaining steps.

-9. Activate the Renv environment.
+7. Activate the Renv environment.
     ```
     conda activate Renv
     ```
-10. Install the necessary R packages.
+8. Install the necessary R packages.
     ```
     Rscript -e "install.packages(c('timeDate', 'quadprog', 'quantreg', 'plot3D', 'robustbase', 'scatterplot3d', 'splines', 'tseries', 'glasso', 'qgraph', 'reticulate', 'keras', 'rgl'), repos='https://cran.rstudio.com')"
     ```
-11. Download and extract the Rsafd R package.
+9. Download and extract the Rsafd R package.
     ```
     curl -L https://carmona.princeton.edu/orf505/Rsafd.zip -o Rsafd.zip ; unzip -o ~/Rsafd.zip -d ~
     ```
-12. Install the Rsafd R package.
+10. Install the Rsafd R package.
     ```
     Rscript -e "install.packages('~/Rsafd', repos = NULL, type='source')"
     ```
-13. Close the Ubuntu app.
+11. Close the Ubuntu app.

 Each time you wish to work with a Jupyter Notebook for the class, open the Ubuntu app and then run the following commands.